Making a difference for our communities

 The Community Fund is a combination of Christchurch Airport’s financial contribution and donations collected in wishing wells around the airport.
 Now the border has reopened, we look forward to visitors dropping their coins into the wells.
 Sometimes we convert a dozen or more currencies!

-Applications for the latest round closed at midday 8 September 2022 and are now being considered.
+Applications for the last round closed at midday 8 September 2023 and are now being considered.
 Community Fund recipients will be announced here in October.

 How to apply